mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     * Make sure beforehand that the pis can connect to this network on boot
     * After powering the pis and waiting 1 minute to ensure that the pis have connected then connect the laptop to the same network

+* May have to open the known_hosts file on the laptop and delete the listed entry if there is an error regarding the "known host".
+Since this is likely due to the fact that the IP address you are trying to use was utilized for something else previously.
+    * All that is needed is to go into this "known_hosts" file and delete the line is referenced.

 ## Step 3: Test Image on Pi through RealVNC
-* Determine the IP Address for the Pi running the following
+* Determine the IP Address for the Pi running the following in the terminal

     ` ping raspberrypi.local `